Mihael0/finance_manager_qt/README.md

 # Finance Manager (Demo)

-For a demonstration of the Finance Manager, please visit this project's [github pages] (https://mihael0.github.io/finance_manager_qt/).
+For a demonstration of the Finance Manager, please visit this project's [github pages](https://mihael0.github.io/finance_manager_qt/).
 This is a demonstration of the most recent stable release.
 This does not mean that it contains the latest feature, but instead it hosts the most current working version of the software.

 # Building&Debugging Finance Manager